miggtorr/VGCDreamEngine/README.md

 - macOS 14 Sonoma or higher.
 - An intenet connection is required when adding a Pokémon to a Roster for the first time, as its data is downloaded and cached from the PokéAPI.
 If a Pokemon has already been cached, no connection is required.
+- The UI is configured for macOS Dark Mode.
+It will still work in Light Mode, but some parts of the UI may look strange or be difficult to read.

 NOTE: There are currently no plans to port the software to Windows/Linux.